Washington Spirit Academy is every female soccer player’s

 Summer Development Leagues – NO TRAINING, JUST GAMES

 New for 2017, the Spirit will introduce an option for players of any level to simply sign up for a game-only development league format.
 There will be no practicing, just games.
 Each player will sign up individually and be assigned to a team.
-Then they will show up during the week to play games under the direction of Spirit Academy staff coach, who will only be responsible for setting line ups, managing fair levels of playing time, offering feedback to individual players, and deciding if a player needs to moved up to an older age level team to keep them challenged.
+Then they will show up during the week to play games under the direction of a Spirit Academy staff coach, who will only be responsible for setting line ups, managing fair levels of playing time, offering feedback to individual players, and deciding if a player needs to moved up to an older age level team to keep them challenged.
 At the end of the season, the coach will provide an evaluation, rating each key area of the four pillars of the game (technical, tactical, psychological, physical).